srv1n/dagger/src/taskagent/README.md

 * **Persistence:**  Dagger leverages `sled`, a lightweight embedded database, to persist the state of jobs.
 This enables resuming jobs after interruptions, ensures durability, and provides a mechanism for long-running workflows.

+* **Dynamic Dependency Creation:** Agents can request more information during execution by creating new tasks that become dependencies for the current task.
+This allows for adaptive workflows where agents can dynamically expand the task graph based on discovered needs, pausing their execution until the new dependencies are resolved.

 ## Key Components (overview)

 ### TaskManager
 The TaskManager is the heart of the system, responsible for:
 - Task tracking: Maintains a map of tasks by ID, job, assignee, status, and parent.
-- Dependency resolution: Checks if a task’s dependencies are complete before marking it as ready.
+- Dependency resolution: Checks if a task's dependencies are complete before marking it as ready.
 - State management: Updates task statuses (e.g., Pending, InProgress, Completed) and handles heartbeats to detect stalls.
 - Persistence: Optionally saves state to Sled for recovery.